 Lighting Regulations

 Energy codes are a nationwide patchwork of state and local regulations.
 Building Codes Assistance Project tracks the progress of codes nationwide.
-Their web site provides a legend explaining the color code used on the map above.
+Their website provides a legend explaining the color code used on the map above as well as a link to each state's regulation.

 Lighting Design & Control offers sections of the applicable lighting code by state.